Last updated on December 4, 2021

 The color pie helps visualize how the colors interact with each other.
 Each color is “allied” with its adjacent colors while the ones opposite each other are “enemies” to one another.
 Allied colors work well together and have similar mechanics and play styles, while enemy colors have differing values and mechanics that tend to oppose each other.

 There’s more to it than just their physical place in the pie, however.
 The colors in MTG are also fundamental instruments of game mechanics and player psychology.
+However, they are also subject to small changes over time.

 Each color has its own ideology and personality.
 We’ll get deeper into that a little further down, but for now think about how mono-colored decks tend to usually have the same kind of play style.
 Red decks tend to be aggressive and wild.
 They flow freely and find damage wherever they can as you unleash as much raw power as you can muster.
 Green likes to get big with strength in numbers as nature to runs rampant.
 White acts to control chaos and bring order to the battlefield as much as possible.